-In short: your essential software is the stuff you install on everyone's computer as standard.
+In short: your essential software is the stuff you install on everyone's device (be it a laptop, smartphone or tablet) as standard.

 Here are the main types of essential software you might need:

-When you buy a new computer, security software is the first thing you should install.
+When you buy a new device, security software is the first thing you should install.
 It blocks viruses, spyware and malware, providing a key line of defence for your business.